okuechen/react-canvas-base/README.md

 # react-canvas-base
-A React canvas base for owner draw components
+A React canvas base for custom draw components